patrickoser/social-app/README.md

     I should have logic in context that will help deal with this on all pages.

-    db still popping up as an error, this time in Profile.
+    db issue fixed in Profile but data is not pulled properly from firebase.

     Sort through the code I have already written to see if it can be used to populate user specific posts.